The book Japonisme and the rise of the modern art movement The art of the Meiji period - Thames & Hudson

 Description

-From the 1860s to the 1860s of the 19th century, the development of Japonisme and the Art Nouveau movement meant that few could resist the obsession with everything Japanese.
+From the 1860s to the 19th century, the development of Japonisme and the Art Nouveau movement meant that few could resist the obsession with everything Japanese.

 Six renowned scholars and specialists examine the influence of Japanese art and design in Europe, using excellent examples from the Khalili Collection, the world's finest collection of Meiji-era works.
 They demonstrate that Japanese influence on contemporary Western art was far more penetrating than commonly acknowledged.

-Today, still an independent family-owned company, Thames & Hudson is one of the leading publishers of illustrated books worldwide, with over 2,000 titles published.
+Today, still an independent, family-owned company, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles printed.
 It publishes high-quality books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
 The company is also expanding its list of children's books.
-Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
+Headquartered in London, with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson